shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

 You will notice the **Screening Room, Shotgun Panel, and Workfiles2** app’s location identifiers are listed in a different included file and accessed differently than the **About** app.
 To keep things tidy, these apps were split off to the included settings folder because they have additional settings.

+{% include info title="Note" content="The python console app already exists in the Default Configuration, however if you are adding an app that has never been added to your configuration before or if you have changed the version of an app, and you are using a [centralized configuration](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), then there is an additional step you need to take.
+Open your terminal and browse to where your cloned configuration is stored.
+From your cloned configuration’s root folder, run the following command:<br/>

+On Linux or Mac:

+    ./tank cache_apps

+On Windows:

+    tank.bat cache_apps

+This will scan your configuration for apps, engines and frameworks and ensure that they are all downloaded." %}

 ## View the changes in Maya

 **Step 16:** Open Shotgun Desktop, select the project you were working with, and confirm you are using the cloned configuration.

 There will be a blue bar with the name of the clone that you created under the name of the project.

-**NOTE:** If you’re using the primary, there will be no blue bar and the configuration name won’t be visible.
+{% include info title="Note" content="If you’re using the primary, there will be no blue bar and the configuration name won’t be visible." %}

 ![Maya cloned config](../../../../images/toolkit/learning-resources/guides/installing_app/14_maya_cloned_config.png)